Pulmonary, Critical Care, and Sleep Medicine

 Ghada Bourjeily, MD

-Professor of Health Services, Policy and Practice; Professor of Medicine; Director of Women’s Research at Lifespan -
+Professor of Medicine, Health Services, Policy and Practice Alpert Medical School and School of Public Health of Brown University; Director of Women’s Research at Brown University Health -

 Gerardo Carino, MD, PhD